bquarant/wip/_posts/2014-02-12-hemoglobinopathies.md

 <span><br></span>

 ### Learning Objectives
-- State the three categories of hemoglobinopathies
-  * Structural defects, synthesis defects (thalassemias), regulatory defects (defective developmental switching).
+- **State the three categories of hemoglobinopathies:** The three major categories of hemoglobinopathies are hemoglobin structural defects (Sickle syndromes, unstable hemoglobin), synthesis defects (thalassemias), and regulatory defects (defective developmental switching).
-- Sate the chains in fetal and adult hemoglobin
+- **State the chains in fetal and adult hemoglobin**: Fetal hemoglobin uses alpha and gamma.
+Adult hemoglobin uses alpha and beta.
+Beta hemoglobin is not synthesized in the fetus.
-- State the five kinds of structural variants and their major (three) clinical consequences
+- **State the five kinds of structural variants and their major (three) clinical consequences**:
-- Discuss every aspect of sickle cell anemia
+- **Discuss every aspect of sickle cell anemia**: See below
 - State the consequences of HbS, HbSC, and HbS Thal diseases
 - Explain the basic molecular problem of unstable Hbs and the clinical consequences
 - Based on your understanding of each hemoglobin variant with abnormal oxygen affinity given, interpret any variant based on facts given